Open-SGF/sgf-meetup-api/README.md

   - SSO session name: `<your name>-opensgf`
   - SSO start URL: `https://opensgf.awsapps.com/start`
   - SSO region: `us-east-2`
-  - SSO registration scopes: use the default
+  - SSO registration scopes: use the default (push enter)
 - Open the link in a browser
   - Verify/enter the code from the terminal
   - Allow access
 - Continue configuration in the terminal
   - CLI default client Region: `us-east-2`
-  - CLI default output format: use the default
+  - CLI default output format: use the default (push enter)
   - CLI profile name: `<your name>-opensgf`

 ### Set Default AWS Profile (Optional)